Kittysplit/kittysplit-blog/_posts/2015-07-13-webapp-vs-native-app.md

 Then there’s the issue of development speed.
 If you are supporting multiple platforms, you’ll need to roll out features on all of them &mdash; or at least ensure that missing features don’t break the product.
 This will slow down your product development drastically.
 Again, this is not an issue if you only have one platform

 ## Exhibit three: Onboarding
 If you want your product to grow virally then you need to have a really quick onboarding process.
-This is exactly what Kittysplit currently has: when you’re sent a link to a kitty it takes 2 clicks to get inside and you’re ready to go.
+This is exactly what Kittysplit currently has: when you’re sent a link to a Kitty it takes 2 clicks to get inside and you’re ready to go.
 There’s *no way* that any app installation plus identification process could ever be that simple.
 (Actually, Facebook is having a [stab at that problem](https://developers.facebook.com/blog/post/2015/03/25/introducing-messenger-platform-and-businesses-on-messenger/)).

 Onboarding is probably where we’re strongest compared to the competition (coupled with the fact that users don’t need to register).
 An app would be a big step backwards for us.